paralus/helm-charts/README.md

-# Rcloud Charts
+# Paralus Charts

-Rcloud Helm is a collection of charts for rcloud projects.
+Paralus helm-charts is a collection of charts for paralus projects.
 The charts can be added using following command:

 ```
-helm repo add rafaylabs https://rafaylabs.github.io/rcloud-helm
+helm repo add paralus https://paralus.github.io/helm-charts
 ```